 That way, I can compile all the episodes at a later time, pull them from Vella once they’ve run their course, and publish them as a first-in-series.

 How about you?
-Are you considering participating in Kindle Vella?
+Are your books in Kindle Vella?
 Do you have a game plan?